 Areas of Research

-Dr. Alex Abramovich has been addressing the issue of 2-Spirit, lesbian, gay, bisexual, transgender, queer, and questioning (2SLGBTQ+) youth homelessness for almost 15 years.
+Dr. Alex Abramovich has been addressing the issue of 2SLGBTQ+ youth homelessness for the past 15 years.
 He is an internationally recognized leader in the area of 2SLGBTQ+ health and homelessness.
 The overarching aim of his program of research is to investigate the health and social inequities experienced by 2SLGBTQ+ individuals, with a focus on understanding and improving the health and service needs of 2SLGBTQ+ youth and young adults.

 Learn more about Dr. Abramovich's research into 2SLGBTQ+ youth homelessness in this video.